dpo/sublime-minilatex/README.md

 Refresh Preview | `alt-shift-P` | (only if not using Skim) [Command Summary]

-## Building
+## Navigating LaTeX Errors and Warnings

 Currently, the log file is not parsed to facilitate error reporting.
 However, the Sublime build system is able to recognize errors (to some extent).
-Once the build is finished, hit `F4` to navigate through the error messages.
+Once the build is finished, hit `F4`/`shift-F4` to navigate through the error messages.

 Optionally, you may install [Rubber](https://launchpad.net/rubber) and hit `alt-shift-L` to display a trimmed-down version of the log.
 On OSX, if you use [Homebrew](http://brew.sh), it's a simple matter of running
 ````
 brew install rubber
 ````

 Linux users can use [Linuxbrew](https://github.com/Homebrew/linuxbrew).

 ## Using Preview